 Actions described below may be done concurrently, combined, or conducted in the order in which they are funded.
 The BLM may attempt to complete implementation in the order shown with heightened priority acknowledged for special emphasis areas such as special designations, areas with sensitive resources, and areas of intensive use (see Section 1.2 for a listing of special emphasis areas in the TMA).
-The following list indicates the BLM's San Rafael Desert TMP implementation actions and their general/current order of priority:
+The following list indicates the BLM's Canyon Rims TMP implementation actions:

 - 1) Continue public education and outreach efforts.
-Distribute public access maps and informational brochures of the designated route network in print and electronic (web-based) formats. - 2) Sign the open route network to make open routes more apparent and attractive than closed routes.
-Pursue funding for materials and staff needed to implement route and transportation facility signing efforts. - 3) Conduct maintenance as appropriate on the designated transportation system. - Establish route closures and assess restoration needs based on inventory and monitoring.
-Pursue funding for route closure and reclamation if necessary; then begin reclamation of closed routes. - 5) Establish or maintain partnerships with existing local groups and clubs and local, county, State, and tribal government organizations.
-As needed and when possible, recruit and train volunteers to establish monitoring patrols and place route markers to augment PFO efforts. - 6) Install informational kiosks and signs.
-Maintain and upgrade existing kiosk boards as necessary. - 7) Monitor compliance with the TMP route network designations, including the route network markers.

-8) Make changes to the route network and adjust management strategies as necessary.
+Distribute public access maps and informational brochures of the designated route network in print and electronic (webbased) formats. - 2) Sign the open route network to make open routes more apparent and attractive than closed routes.
+Mark obvious closed roads as "closed" to enable on-the-ground understanding and compliance.
+Pursue funding for materials and staff needed to implement route and transportation facility signing efforts. - 3) Conduct maintenance as appropriate on the designated transportation system. - 4) Establish or maintain partnerships with existing local groups and clubs and local, county, State, and tribal government organizations.
+As needed and when possible, recruit and train volunteers to establish monitoring patrols and place route markers to augment MFO efforts. - 5) Establish route closures and assess restoration needs based on inventory and monitoring.
+Pursue funding for route closure and reclamation if necessary; then begin reclamation of closed routes. - 6) Install informational kiosks and signs.
+Maintain and upgrade existing kiosk boards as necessary. - 7) Monitor compliance with the TMP route network designations, including the route network markers. - 8) Make changes to the route network and adjust management strategies as necessary.

 Past agency experience gives insight into effective implementation actions as well as the order in which they best occur.
-The successful implementation of the TMP may proceed in the order listed in Table 3.1 (below).
+The successful implementation of the TMP may proceed in the order listed in Table 3.1, below.
 Table 3.1 shows phased prioritization hierarchies.